|

 FINAL HYDRATION OF DOUGH (don’t pay attention to this)

-☝️ Not really that important, unless you really want to know.
+☝️ Not really that important, unless you really want to know OR you want to make your own sourdough bread recipes

 When we talk about baker’s % –it’s always in relation to the FLOUR, not the sum.